-With a $44,000 grant from FRAXA, University of Cambridge (England) startup Healx is taking this approach to identify novel therapies based on existing drugs to help those with fragile X syndrome.
+With a $44,000 grant from FRAXA, awarded in September, 2016, University of Cambridge (England) startup Healx is taking this approach to identify novel therapies based on existing drugs to help those with Fragile X syndrome.

 “Overall, drug repurposing is a quick and cheap way of delivering potential treatments,” Gipp said.

 Healx’s three-phase analysis process includes dataset searches, incorporating gene expression quality checks, and candidate compound list derivation.

 “Application of novel drug-matching technologies can significantly help accelerate this process,” Gipp said.
 “The generation of excellent gene expression data is important.
 It helps understand the effects in detail and therefore increase the likelihood of performing successful drug-matching.”